sphinx-contrib/sphinxcontrib-programoutput/README.rst

 Install this extension from PyPI_::

-   pip install sphinxcontrib-programoutput
+   pip install sphinxcontrib-programoutput2

-The extension requires Sphinx 1.7.0 and Python 2.7 or Python 3 (Python 3.5+ is tested) at least.
+The extension requires Sphinx 3.0.0 and Python 3.6 or newer.

 Usage
 =====